Nashua-Plainfield Junior-Senior High School

 Nashua-Plainfield Junior-Senior High School, or Nashua-Plainfield Middle/Sr. High School, is rural public middle and high school in Nashua, Iowa, U.S. It is a part of the Nashua-Plainfield Community School District which serves Nashua and Plainfield.

 The school's mascot is a Husky.
-His official name is "Sporty McHowler".
-Enrollment is around 300 students.

 Athletics

 The Huskies participate in the Top of Iowa Conference in the following sports: